LLNL/lbann/docs/operators.rst

 Log
 ------------------------------------------------

-Calculate the natural log of the input tensor entrywise.
+Calculate the log of the input tensor entrywise.

 :ref:`Back to Top<operators>`